MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-overview.md

 > [!div class="nextstepaction"]
 > [Create your first alert now.](https://alerts.mi.ai.dynamics.com/)

-## Key benefits for Market Insights Alerts
+## Key benefits for Market Insights alerts

 We are just getting started and will keep catering to the specific needs of a professional on-the-go to make them productive and well-informed.